Roger Byrne: Biography

 Byrne was also a regular member of Walter Winterbottom's England team during the 1950s and was considered a possible captain of the national team after the retirement of the incumbent captain, Billy Wright, whose career continued until 1959.
 His total of 33 England caps were all won in consecutive fixtures.
 He appeared in every England international from his debut against Scotland in April 1954 to his last match against France in November 1957.
 This remains a record.
-Byrne didn't score for England, and took two penalties during his England career, but both were missed against Brazil and Yugoslavia respectively in 1956.
+Byrne never scored a goal for England; he took two penalties during his England career, but both were missed against Brazil and Yugoslavia in 1956.

 He died in the Munich air disaster at the age of 28.
 Byrne was the oldest of the eight players who perished at Munich.
 On arriving home he would have received the news that his wife Joy was expecting their first child.
 They had only married the previous year.
 He was also survived by both of his parents at that time.
 Byrne's funeral service was held at Flixton parish church and his body was cremated.

 He was in the side which ousted Red Star Belgrade in the quarter-finals of the European Cup.

 Eight months after Byrne's death (7 October 1958), Roger Jr. was born.
 During the late 1960s and early 1970s he was a ball boy at Old Trafford.
 Roger Jr. died of cancer in December 2011 at age 53.
 He was living in Swindon, Wiltshire, and had been working in a senior role for the local council.
 He was survived by his mother, Joy, who by this stage was well into her seventies.

 Some years after his death, a street on a new housing development in Newton Heath near Manchester city centre was named after him – Roger Byrne Close.
 Other roads and paths on the estate include Tommy Taylor Close, Eddie Colman Close, Mark Jones Walk, Billy Whelan Walk and David Pegg Walk, as well as a housing complex called Duncan Edwards Court, all of which are named after other players who died at Munich.